 Volume Rate of Change – 4 Things to Consider Before Trading

-In principle, the VROC behaves similar to the Price rate of change (PROC) indicator.
-However, it is obvious that while PROC measures the rate of change in price, the VROC measures the rate of change in volume.
+In principle, the VROC behaves similarly to the Price rate of change (PROC) indicator.
+However, it is obvious that while PROC measures the rate of change in price, the VROC indicator measures the rate of change in volume.

 Volume is one of the most powerful indicators that day traders can make use of.
 It is available to just about anybody and is a default indicator on most charting platforms.
 Volume is nothing but the total aggregate of the number of shares that changed hands.

 Volume does not differentiate between shares that are only bought or only sold but rather accounts for both buying and selling.